OGRECave/ogre/BuildingOgre.md

 GUIDE TO BUILDING OGRE
 ========================================================================

-Ogre uses CMake as its build system on all supported platforms.
+Ogre uses [CMake](https://cmake.org/) as its build system on all supported platforms.
 This guide will explain to you how to use CMake to build Ogre from source.
+CMake is available from https://cmake.org/download/.
+You need a CMake version >= 2.8.6.

 What is CMake?
 -------------------